Our Priorities Serving Three Focus Areas

 The BHP initiatives and partnerships support the capacity, competence, and compassion of the people who serve the behavioral health needs of Western residents, be they psychologists, substance-abuse counselors, support staff, or community liaisons.

-Successful psychology doctoral internships in six states are a prime example of BHP at work.
-The internships enable states–which may struggle to attract capable professionals, particularly in rural or remote areas–to develop behavioral health care workforce networks to gain and retain qualified psychologists.
-Though each state manages its own internship program, WICHE provides the conceptual framework, APA accreditation support and alignment, and administrative efficiencies to assist these six programs.
+WICHE’s technical assistance for Psychology Internship Consortia is a prime example of behavioral health workforce development.
+Internship consortia enable states to attract capable professionals, particularly in rural or remote areas.
+These consortia work to develop behavioral healthcare workforce networks to gain and retain qualified psychologists.
+Though each state manages its own internship program, WICHE provides the conceptual framework, APA accreditation support and alignment, and administrative efficiencies across 10 states.

 Another key initiative the BHP, under a grant from the Substance Abuse and Mental Health Services Administration (SAMHSA), operates the Mountain Plains Rural Opioid Technical Assistance Center (Mountain Plains ROTAC).
 Mountain Plains ROTAC provides publicly accessible training and technical assistance to address the misuse of opiates and stimulants across the behavioral health continuum of care in HHS Region 8, covering Colorado, Utah, Wyoming, South Dakota, North Dakota, and Montana.
 Through training, webinars on evidence-based practices, supporting a Regional Advisory Workgroup, and providing robust Community of Practice learning opportunities, Mountain Plains ROTAC aims to reach populations impacted by health disparities in rural, tribal, and frontier communities to reduce morbidity and mortality associated with opioid and/or stimulant use in rural communities.